 Retail Fraud in the First Degree

 A felony is punishable by a maximum of five years in prison.
-The law states that it is a felony to conceal property that is offered for sale or to misrepresent the price at which property is offered for sale if the value of the property or the resulting difference in the price is greater than $1,000.00.
+The law states that it is a felony to conceal property that is offered for sale or to misrepresent the price at which property is offered for sale if the value of the property or the resulting difference in the price is higher than $1,000.00.

 The store must be open to the public at the time of the concealment or change in price.
 The defendant must have the intent to defraud.